Surakshaajith/simple-ocr-opencv/README.md

 #### Step 7: Results

-If it worked well, you've got an accurate output that says what text is in the image.
+If it worked well, you've got an accurate output that says what text appears to be in the image.

 How to understand this project
 ==============================